johnohhh1/arc_pi_taxonomy/README.md

 This project is actively evolving!
 Contributions, corrections, and additions are encouraged.
 Please follow the repository's contribution guidelines to submit new findings or improvements.

+- See `CONTRIBUTING.md` for the entry template and style guidance.
 - Pick the right folder (`attack_intents/`, `attack_techniques/`, or `attack_evasions/`) and add a focused Markdown entry.
 - Use the common structure: Title, short Description, Attack Examples, Example Prompts, and Defensive Notes (when applicable).
 - Keep examples concise, stick to ASCII unless a technique requires otherwise, and cite sources or real cases when you can.
+- Before pushing, run `python scripts/validate_taxonomy.py` to catch missing sections.

 ## License & Attribution